Sue-wesh/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 function that replaces all occurrences of an element by another in a new list
 2. Unique addition
 function that adds all unique integers in a list (only once for each integer
+3. Present in both
+function that returns a set of common elements in two sets